zencart/documentation/content/user/payment/square.md

 1. Double check - did you just install the module "Square WebPay"?
 If you're on the module "Square," it will look very similar but won't work.
 1. Login at [https://connect.squareup.com/apps](https://connect.squareup.com/apps) to view the apps you've connected to your account.
 1. Click **+** to create a New Application for your Zen Cart store.
 Give it a name, such as "WebPay". **You cannot delete the app or change its name once it is created, so choose carefully.**  If it's for a test installation of your site with a different URL, call it WebPay-Test or something like that.
-2. Version 1.0.1 of Square Web Payments requires **API Version 2022-02-16.** Ensure you have selected the correct version and click **Save**.
+2. Version 1.0.1 of Square Web Payments requires **API Version 2022-02-16.** Ensure you have selected the correct version.
+See [Square API Version](/user/payment/square_api_version/).
 2. **API Note:** If you have a newer version of Square Web Payments, you will need to change the API version.
-See [Square API Version](/user/payments/square_api_version/).
+See [Square API Version](/user/payment/square_api_version/).
 3. Click on the application icon that was just created (named "WebPay" or whatever name you used).
 4. The environment will be Sandbox by default.
 Click "Production".
 5. Copy and Paste the Production Application ID into your Square WebPay configuration *Application ID* field in Zen Cart admin.